-Woman dragged behind car on cord in Germany badly injured
+Woman dragged behind car on cord in Germany badly hurt

 Berlin — A woman was seriously injured when she was dragged through the streets of a northern German town behind a car with a cord tied around her neck.
 Her ex-partner later turned himself in to authorities, prosecutors said Monday.